priyashabanerjee2-stack/Rupkotha/README.md

 # Rupkotha
-Event Management System using Java Servlet, JSP, HTML, CSS, JavaScript, and Oracle SQLPlus database.
-Includes venue decoration, catering, photography, music, and event service booking with order management, user authentication, and responsive interface for efficient event planning.
+Web-based Event Management System developed using Java Servlet, JSP, HTML, CSS, JavaScript, and Oracle Database SQL database.
+It is designed to simplify the booking and management of events such as weddings, birthdays, corporate events, and photography services.
+The platform allows users to register/login and book hotels or various event-related services easily.